-This Privacy Impact Assessment (PIA) also serves as notice of the Area Alaska As required by the eGovernment Act of 2002, Pub.L.
+This Privacy Impact Assessment (PIA) also serves as notice of the Area Huntington collection of information.
+As required by the eGovernment Act of 2002, Pub.L.
 107-347 §208(b)(1)(B)(iii), the Department of Veterans Affairs "after completion of the [PIA] under clause (ii), make the privacy impact assessment publicly available through the website of the agency, publication in the Federal Register, or other means."